Category: Male Fertility

 If you are researching a vasectomy, you probably already know it is the most effective and least invasive surgical procedure couples can pursue when they no longer wish to have children but want to continue their active sex life.

 A vasectomy is straightforward.
-It is not uncommon, in fact, to hear that some urologists have performed the surgery on themselves.
+It is not uncommon to hear that some urologists have performed the surgery on themselves.
 However, one point of concern is if there is any chance that they can get their partner pregnant after a vasectomy.
 Before we delve into why, the answer is yes, it’s possible but rare.

 Continue reading “Can Your Partner Get Pregnant After a Vasectomy?”